microscaling/force12-lb-example/README.md

 ## Run Microscaling-in-a-Box

-Sign up / log in to [Microscaling-in-a-Box](http://app.force12.io) and [configure](https://app.force12.io/rules) the high-priority task to run your web server by setting the container name to force12io/simplewebserver:latest
+Sign up / log in to [Microscaling-in-a-Box](http://app.force12.io) and [configure](https://app.force12.io/rules) the high-priority task to run your web server by setting the Docker image to force12io/simplewebserver:latest

 ![Scaling rules](pictures/scaling-rules.png)